wwwlicious/servicestack-eventstore/ReadMe.md

 ```
 #### Setting a Retry Policy ####

-When creating a subscription you can also specify the retry policy used by ServiceStack.EventStore in response to a subscription to EventStore beimg dropped.
+When creating a subscription you can also specify the retry policy used by ServiceStack.EventStore in response to a subscription to EventStore being dropped.
 Since the retry functionality builds on the <a href="https://github.com/App-vNext/Polly">Polly</a> library the retry policy can be set by either specify an `IEnumerable<TimeSpan>` or a delegate.

 To create a volatile subscription to a named stream that, if the subscription is dropped, attempts to resubscribe according to specified durations add the following code to your `Configure` method: